Spiti Homestay Road Trip (7 days) - Fixed Departure

 Day Two - Manali to Kaza via Rohtang and Kunzum Pass

 Today we head to Spiti valley which will take around 10 hours for 220 km if everything goes as planned.
-We leave early in the morning about 5 am as we have a long way to go and ascend the mighty Rohtang Pass.
+We leave in the morning as we have a long way to go and cross the Atal Tunnel.
+The tunnel is the longest tunnel in the world at 9km above 10000 ft.
 From Gramphoo you will start noticing a change in terrain with fewer trees and more steep mountain peaks and the start of a barren landscape.